17twenty/heybubble/readme.md

 go build && ./heybubble
 ```

-I've brought in a tailwind binary stored in `tailwind-tools`.
+I use the static tailwind binary and store it in `tools` but it's in .gitignore as it's sizey.
-This was installed and setup with the following:
+You can grab this and add it to the path with the following:

 ```bash
 $ cd tools